-How are brain and spinal cord tumors in children diagnosed?
+- How are brain and spinal cord tumors in children staged?

 Brain and spinal cord tumors are usually found because of signs or symptoms a child is having.
 If a tumor is suspected, tests will be needed to confirm the diagnosis.